thakurajayL/quality-share/docs/architecture.md

 ### 4.1.
 AI Curation Pipeline

 *   **Responsibility:** To autonomously discover, process, and propose new content by creating Pull Requests.
-It also tracks visited URLs to prevent duplicate submissions.
+It can be triggered automatically on a schedule or manually by the librarian for a specific URL.
+It also tracks visited URLs to prevent duplicates.
-*   **Workflow:**
+*   **Workflow (Automated):**
     1. Runs on a schedule, fetching content from external sources.
     2. Checks a `visited_urls` table in the SQLite database to ensure content is new.
     3. For new content, it creates a new branch and a Markdown file containing the processed content (`title`, `summary`, `tags`, etc.).